-At Life Storage, many of our customers rent storage units to make a move easier, and we’re there every step of the way to make the transition easier.
-Throughout the process, several customers have asked us, “so how long does it take to move?”
-What they’re really asking is, “so how long do I need to rent this storage unit for my move?”
-We may not be able to give you an exact timetable, but we do know what you can expect.
+At Life Storage, many of our customers rent storage units to make a move more manageable, and we’re there every step of the way to make the transition easier.
+Throughout the process, several customers have asked us, “How long does it take to move?”
+What they’re really asking is, “How long do I need to rent this storage unit for my move?”
+We may not be able to give you an exact timeline, but we can help you set general expectations so you can prepare better.

 Buying & Selling Timetables